appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 ```
 The value gets available as soon as a user updates a table cell.
 Not edits, but updates.

-The `updatedRow` property will get reset to the default value whenever the value is saved(onSave) or when it is discarded(onDiscard).
+The `updatedRow` property gets reset to the default value whenever the value is saved(onSave) or when it's discarded(onDiscard).

 ### Events